Adamskoullos/next-toolbox/js-basics/getting-data.md

 **Note**:

 `incremental static generation` can be added as an option by adding the `revalidate` prop and giving it a value in `seconds`.
-In the example below the page is rebuilt on the server every 60 seconds each time refetching the data. this allows static pages to be used in situations where changing data is used.
+In the example below the page is rebuilt on the server at most every 60 seconds, each time refetching the data.
+This allows static pages to be used in situations where changing data is used.

 > The `context` gives us access to the params, ex: `context.params.id`